 We know that a bright sunny day makes you feel energetic and ready to get out amongst it.
 Your outdoor exercise, like going for a hike, climbing, a long walk, or a full workout, is part of the appeal of warm weather for many.
 It’s also likely to exhaust you faster exercising outdoors on a hot summer day.
 There are a few reasons for that.

 Even when you exercise in a cool area, you burn energy, resulting in tiredness.
 It also induces heavy sweating, which makes you dehydrated.
-Dehydration happens faster when you spend time in the sun, exercising, and your body's temperature increases.
+Dehydration happens faster when you spend time in the sun, exercising, increasing your body's metabolism and temperature.

-As your body tries to cope with the increased energy use, low fluid levels, and increased body heat, you will feel tired and a bit sleepy.
-All of those tasking activities can cause mental fatigue, making you feel even more exhausted.
+As your body tries to cope with increased energy use, low fluid levels, and increased body heat, you will feel tired and a bit sleepy.
+All of those tasking activities can alter your body's fluid balance and cause mental fatigue, making you feel even more exhausted.

 It's not always possible to avoid every kind of exercise because it's hot outside.
 However, you should engage in strenuous physical activity with caution.
 You should reduce the length of your exercise and stay hydrated.
 Endeavor to consult weather forecasts and plan your activities to fall on cooler days.

-With all the energy we expend pursuing summertime activities, it's essential to refuel our bodies regularly.
+With all the energy we expend pursuing summertime activities, refueling our bodies regularly is essential.
 However, eating a lot is not enough; you need to eat the right kinds of food.
 Sugary snacks and foods with high salt content are abundant in the summertime but don't provide enough energy.

 Don't depend on the sugar content in your favorite sports drink.
-To gain more energy, eat fresh vegetable salads, fruit salads, fish, and meat.
+Eat fresh vegetable salads, fruit salads, fish, and meat to gain more energy.
 You should consume unrefined whole grains, legumes, starches, and oats.
 Those foods provide you with a steady supply of energy all day.
 If you are on the move, iced smoothies or fruits are great options.

 Knowing that a few hours in the sun can make you tired might have you wondering if exposure to the sun is bad for you.
 Sun exposure can be beneficial or harmful to your health.
 It depends on the levels of exposure.